elamont174/prismtheatre/README.md

 3. I initially nested anchor tags inside of buttons as I didn't realise that HTML5 wouldn't allow this.
 I fixed this by changing all buttons into forms with a 'get' method.

 # Deployment
+The site was deployed to GitHub pages.
+This is done as follows:

+- Navigate to the GitHub repository
+- Click on the 'Settings' tab on the navigation bar.
+- Click on 'Pages' on the left navigation menu
+- Ensure the 'Source' is set to 'Deploy from a Branch'
+- Ensure the 'Branch' is set to 'Main'
+- Click 'Save'
+- The page may take a few moments to load but can then be found under the 'Deployments' tab in the repository.

-The site was deployed to GitHub.
-The link can be found [here](https://elamont174.github.io/prismtheatre/).
+-The link can be found [here](https://elamont174.github.io/prismtheatre/).

 # Future improvements